DPhil in Asian and Middle Eastern Studies

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Asian and Middle Eastern Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Asian and Middle Eastern Studies.
 In such circumstances, a second internal supervisor may be appointed to provide guidance on policy and procedures of the Faculty of Asian and Middle Eastern Studies.

 You will be assigned a supervisor(s) who has overall responsibility for the direction of your work on behalf of the faculty.
-Typically, you should expect to have meetings with your supervisor at least twice a term during the period of your study, often more frequently during the earlier stages of the research programme.
+Typically, most students have meetings with their supervisor at least twice a term during their period of study, this might be more frequent during the earlier stages of the course.

 Assessment